mCLM: A Modular Chemical Language Model that Generates Functional and Makeable Molecules: The Modular Chemical Language Model

 \subsection{Critical Chemical Reasoning}

-Chemical reasoning over molecules often involves optimization of multiple functions, such as toxicity, bioactivity, binding affinity, etc. Therefore, it is not a straightforward task to propose an ideal molecule structure, especially with only a single attempt.
-In nature, organisms evolved over billions of years to produce complex molecules that are optimal for their use.
-Additionally, many functions positively or negatively correlate with each other.
+Chemical reasoning over molecules often involves optimizing multiple functions, such as toxicity, bioactivity, and binding affinity.
+Therefore, it is not a straightforward task to propose an ideal molecule structure, especially with only a single attempt.
 Optimizing one function may lead to trade-offs in others.
 For example, many drugs with higher potency were rejected due to increased toxicity to patients.
 To address this, we propose a reasoning process that allows the model to refine its own generated molecules and iteratively improve their desired functions.
-At each step, \modelabbr{} proposes a modification of the molecule for improvement by considering one or more functions and self-evaluates the effect of the proposed modification.
-Then in the next iteration, \modelabbr{} identifies those functional building blocks that still have room for improvement.
-This process is repeated until a maximum number of iterations is reached, or if \modelabbr{} fails to find additional reasonable modifications.
-As illustrated in Figure~\ref{fig:mCLM_model}, this process can be summarized in the following algorithm:
+At each iteration, we evaluate the properties and identify one that still requires improvement, and \modelabbr{} proposes a modification of the molecule targeting this property.
+This process is repeated until a maximum number of iterations is reached.
+This process is summarized in Appendix Algorithm \ref{algorithm:reasoning}.